309thEDDGE/opal-ops/README.md

 ```
 git clone https://github.com/309thEDDGE/weave
 ```
 5. If Docker is not installed, install it via your system's package manager (e.g., apt, brew, choco) or download Docker Desktop.
-Have this application running when using opal.
+Have docker running when using opal.

 6. Log into registry1.dso.mil on the internet.
 ```